 - The accident victim will not need to finance a case out of their own savings.

-As mentioned above, this percentage-based rate will typically range between 33% – 40% of a final settlement or award.
+As mentioned above, this percentage-based rate will typically range between 33% to 40% of a final settlement or award.
 So, if you hire a lawyer that takes 35% of any winnings you receive and you get a $50,000 settlement, your lawyer will receive $17,500.
 In this scenario, you would ultimately receive a total of $32,500.

-The percentage rate that a lawyer charges will depend on several factors, including the lawyer’s experience and their history of success with cases like yours.
+The percentage rate that a lawyer charges will depend on several factors, including the lawyer’s experience and history of success with cases like yours.

 Hourly Rates